Charles Atlas: "The Insult That Turned a 'Chump' Into a Champ"

 In this version, which debuted in 1941, "Joe" is at a fair with his girl when the bully (who has just shown his strength with the "Ring-the-Bell" game) insults and pushes him.
 Joe goes home, slams his fist on the table, and orders the free Atlas book.
 Joe then returns to the fair, rings the bell, and pushes down the bully while his girlfriend reappears to compliment him on his new, powerful physique.

 "Hey, Skinny!
 Yer Ribs Are Showing!"

 The condensed, four-panel version stars "Joe", though it is otherwise identical to Mac's story.
 Instead of "Hero of the beach", the words floating above Joe's head are "What a man!"

 "How Jack the Weakling Slaughtered the Dance-Floor Hog"

-Another version of the ad presents a scenario in which "Jack" is dancing with his girl, Helen.
+Another version of the ad presents a scenario in which "Jack" is dancing with his girlfriend, Helen.
 They are bumped into by a bully, who comments on how puny Jack is, not even worth beating up.
 Jack goes home, kicks a chair, and sends away for Atlas's "free book".
 Later, the muscular Jack finds the bully, punches him, and wins back the admiration of Helen.
 This time, the words "Hit of the party" float over his head as he basks in the admiration of the other dancers.